-Brave Floral is a flower shop & creative studio crafting thoughtful, environmentally-considered botanical environments via the intersection of design & hospitality.
+Brave Floral is an indie flower shop & creative studio crafting thoughtful, environmentally-considered botanical environments via the intersection of design & hospitality.

-Brave Floral was conceived as a side hustle in Valerie’s apartment kitchen back in 2015.
+Brave Floral was conceived as a side gig in Valerie’s apartment kitchen back in 2015.
 Its focus at the time was solely on weddings throughout New Jersey, New York and Philadelphia.
-Mid-size events became Brave Floral’s bread and butter over the years, having honed in on the intricacies of the wedding industry, refining our offerings, aesthetic and approach.
+Mid-size events became Brave Floral’s bread and butter over the years, having honed in on the intricacies of the wedding ritual, refining our offerings, aesthetic and approach.

 The retail shop came about in November 2018, as a physical locale for our clients and customers to experience seasonal blooms in their purest form with the ability to see, touch and smell all the product in the shop.
 Our shop is set up similarly to an ‘open-kitchen concept’ where you can converse with designers as they’re working, and see first-hand how the process takes place.